Complete Guide to American Airlines Upgrades

 Book flights with open upgrade inventory

-The single most impactful thing you can do is check whether C class (for business) or A class (for first) inventory is available before you book.
-If upgrade space exists at booking time, your SWU or miles upgrade confirms immediately -- no waitlist required.
+The single most impactful thing you can do is check whether upgrade inventory is available before you book.
+If upgrade space exists at booking time, your SWU confirms immediately — no waitlist required.

 Travel on off-peak days and times